Superkirky/Bachelor-Physics/README.md

-# Bachelor-Physics
+# Bachelors Degree in Physics
-Work Done at Aarhus University
+Work done at Aarhus University.